 Computers Useful lives (in years)

 Furniture and fixtures 3

 Office equipment 7

 Leasehold improvements 5

-The Company by the Latter of the Company by the Company by the Latter of the Company by Period of lease
+The state of the s Period of lease

 The Company has evaluated the applicability of component accounting as prescribed under Ind AS 16 and Schedule II of the Companies Act, 2013, the management has not identified any significant component having different useful lives.
 Schedule II requires the Company to identify and depreciate significant components with different useful lives separately.